plotly/plotly.github.io/_posts/fundamentals/2016-09-02-how-to-use-the-JSON-editor-in-Plotly-2.md

  - title: Layout
    sub-steps:
     - copy: "This is the object that describes the overall display of the plot, including the plot/axes title, annotations, shapes, legend positioning, etc. Unlike the 'data' object, the 'layout' object isn't divided by the traces, but by the sections of the plot."
+    - copy: "The 'annotations' property under the 'layout' object allows you to edit your annotations.
+Note that you can not add any new annotations in the JSON tree editor.
+To add a new annotation, head to the 'Annotation' section under the 'Style' menu.
+To learn more about how to add annotations, please visit [this tutorial](https://help.plot.ly/how-to-add-annotations/)."
-    - copy: "The 'annotations' property under the 'layout' object allows you to edit your annotations, if available in the chart.
-By looking at the JSON tree, you can see that we have one annotation on the chart.
-You can change the attributes such as text, color, and font of the annotation directly within this panel without even navigating to the 'Annotation' section under the 'Style' menu."
+    - copy: "Now looking at the JSON tree, you can see that we have one annotation on the chart.
+You can change the attributes associated with that annotation directly within this panel without even navigating to the 'Annotation' section."
       img: "![Annotations](../static/images/json-tree-editor/annotations-JSON.png)"
-    - copy: "However, please note that you cannot add any new annotations via the JSON tree editor.
-This can only be done via the 'Annotation' section under the 'Style' menu.
-To learn more about how to add annotations, please visit [this tutorial](https://help.plot.ly/how-to-add-annotations/)."
     - copy: "Let's consider another instance: removing the grid lines in the X axis.
 For this, head to the property 'xaxis' and select the checkbox next to the attribute 'showgrid' or type 'false' directly in the field next to it.
 To do the same for Y axis, head to the property 'yaxis'."
       img: "![Axes attributes](../static/images/json-tree-editor/axes-JSON.png)"
-    - copy: "Also, use the search box on the top-right corner of the panel to find the appropriate fields or values that you are looking for to modify.
-In addition, you could use the down/up arrows available on the right side of the search box to navigate to the next/previous field, if more than one field is available matching the text you entered."
+    - copy: "You can also make use of the search box on the top-right corner of the panel to find the appropriate fields or values that you are looking for to modify.
+Use the down/up arrows available on the right side of the search box to navigate to the next/previous field respectively, if more than one field is available matching the text you entered."
       img: "![Search Tool](../static/images/json-tree-editor/search-tool.gif)"
-    - copy: "Please note, although you can't add __new attributes__ to your plot using the JSON editor, in some cases you still have a little more control by setting things specifically to your liking, rather than just using the Chart Studio Workspace menus on the left-hand side of the panel."

  - title: Frames
    sub-steps: